-WEB EXCLUSIVE: Tita (a.k.a.
+WEB EXCLUSIVES: Tita (a.k.a.
 Kathy Collins) recounts a close encounter of the spooky kind below.
+Video & audio available.

 Things That Go Bump

 Story by Paul Wood | Illustration by Matt Foster

 When it comes to renting, possession is everything.